SuPerPM: A Surgical Perception Framework Based on Deep Point Matching Learned from Physical Constrained Simulation Data: Experiments and Results

 To obtain the input depth maps, we employ RAFT-Stereo \cite{lipson2021raft}, a deep learning model designed to estimate the disparity map for rectified stereo images.
 We use RAFT-Stereo with its pre-trained weights, without further fine-tuning on our surgical datasets.
 As for tissue tracking, the procedures for initializing and adding surfels and ED nodes follow the same manner as SuPer \cite{li2020super}.
 At each new frame, we utilize the Segment Anything Model (SAM) \cite{kirillov2023segment} to segment tissue region from the background.
 Finally, we set the hyperparameters for cost functions as $\lambda_{icp}=1$, $\lambda_r=10$, $\lambda_c=0.001$.

-Most hyperparameters that we employed to fine-tune Lepard is the same as in Lepard's experiments on the 4DMatch Benchmark \cite{li2022lepard}, except we downsample the point cloud ($\sim$200k) to 10k points and adjust several radius values for matching and subsampling.
-Detailed hyperparameters will be provided with code releasing.
+Most hyperparameters for fine-tuning Lepard follow those from Lepard's experiments on the 4DMatch Benchmark \cite{li2022lepard}, except we downsample the point cloud ($\sim$200k) to 10k points and adjust several radius values for matching and subsampling.
+Full details are available with the code release.